timeforplanb123/timeforplanb123.github.io/_posts/2021-12-14-gitlab-pages.md

 ---
-layout: post
 title: An easy way to create internal documentation pages
-summary: This is GitLab.
-Yes, it's that simple.
-featured-img:
-categories: Linux Code Networking
+categories:
+  - gitlab
-tags: [ code, notes ]
+tags:
+  - gitlab
+  - docs
 ---
 This is [GitLab](https://about.gitlab.com/install/){:target="_blank"}.
 Yes, it's that simple.
 If you have a local `DNS server` and `gitlab-ce`, then you can create a place to store documentation in, hmm..., a few minutes.